tomasbrodybarre/leadership-philosophy/leadership_philosophy.md

-My approach to leadership is centered on a core belief: strong, high-performing teams result when the right people are in the right environment.
+My approach to leadership is centered on a core belief: strong, high-performing teams emerge when the right people are in the right environment.
 Therefore, the role of a leader is to find the right people and to provide them with the environment where they can thrive.
 To this end, I let four core principles determine both how I hire and how I develop a team culture: Generosity, Loyalty, Honesty, and Challenge.